Robinpig/Note/docs/CS/Java/JDK/Concurrency/Lock.md

+## Introduction

+The Lock interface defines a number of abstract locking operations.
+Unlike intrinsic locking, Lock offers a choice of unconditional, polled, timed, and interruptible lock acquisition, and all lock and unlock operations are explicit.
+Lock implementations must provide the same memory-visibility semantics as intrinsic locks, but can differ in their locking semantics, scheduling algorithms, ordering guarantees, and performance characteristics.

 ## Lock

-*Lock implementations provide more extensive locking operations than can be obtained using synchronized methods and statements.
+Lock implementations provide more extensive locking operations than can be obtained using synchronized methods and statements.
 They allow more flexible structuring, may have quite different properties, and may support multiple associated Condition objects.*

-*A lock is a tool for controlling access to a shared resource by multiple threads.
+A lock is a tool for controlling access to a shared resource by multiple threads.
 Commonly, a lock provides exclusive access to a shared resource: only one thread at a time can acquire the lock and all access to the shared resource requires that the lock be acquired first.
-However, some locks may allow concurrent access to a shared resource, such as the read lock of a ReadWriteLock.*
+However, some locks may allow concurrent access to a shared resource, such as the read lock of a ReadWriteLock.

-*The use of synchronized methods or statements provides access to the implicit monitor lock associated with every object, but forces all lock acquisition and release to occur in a block-structured way: when multiple locks are acquired they must be released in the opposite order, and all locks must be released in the same lexical scope in which they were acquired.*
+The use of synchronized methods or statements provides access to the implicit monitor lock associated with every object, but forces all lock acquisition and release to occur in a block-structured way: when multiple locks are acquired they must be released in the opposite order, and all locks must be released in the same lexical scope in which they were acquired.

-*While the scoping mechanism for synchronized methods and statements makes it much easier to program with monitor locks, and helps avoid many common programming errors involving locks, there are occasions where you need to work with locks in a more flexible way.
+While the scoping mechanism for synchronized methods and statements makes it much easier to program with monitor locks, and helps avoid many common programming errors involving locks, there are occasions where you need to work with locks in a more flexible way.
 For example, some algorithms for traversing concurrently accessed data structures require the use of "hand-over-hand" or "chain locking": you acquire the lock of node A, then node B, then release A and acquire C, then release B and acquire D and so on.
-Implementations of the Lock interface enable the use of such techniques by allowing a lock to be acquired and released in different scopes, and allowing multiple locks to be acquired and released in any order.*
+Implementations of the Lock interface enable the use of such techniques by allowing a lock to be acquired and released in different scopes, and allowing multiple locks to be acquired and released in any order.